 How Much Does Vermont Workmans' Comp Cost?

 Vermont workmans' comp premiums are calculated using a state-wide standard.
-Your costs will be determined by your company’s annual payroll amount, the type of business you operate, and your company’s history of work-related accidents and illnesses, as indicated by your experience modification factor or, for smaller companies, your merit rating.
+Your costs will be determined by your company’s annual payroll amount, the type of business you operate, and your company’s history of work-related accidents and illnesses.

 - Premium: $100,000